dongikjang/GoogleMap/README.md

 GoogleMap
 ========
-R functions for using watercolor of Stamen
+Modified R functions in package `ggmap` for using watercolor of Stamen.
+I have modified function `get_stamenmap` in package `ggmap`.
+Since original function would download `png` tiles  at Stamen webpage R shows error message such as `file is not in PNG format`
 ### Load the source code

 ```coffee